 The University Catalog is the authoritative source for information on program requirements and courses.
 The Schedule of Classes is the authoritative source for information on classes scheduled for this semester.
 See the Schedule for the most up-to-date information and see Patriot web to register for classes.
 Requirements may be different for earlier catalog years.
 See the University Catalog archives.

-While undergraduate students, accelerated master’s students complete two graduate courses (chosen from ANTH 535, ANTH 536, and ANTH 650) as indicated on their Accelerated Master’s Program Application with a minimum grade of 3.00 in each course.
+While undergraduate students, accelerated master's students complete two graduate courses (chosen from ANTH 535 Anthropology and the Human Condition: Seminar I, ANTH 536 Anthropology and the Human Condition: Seminar II, and ANTH 650 Methods in Anthropology) as indicated on their Accelerated Master's Program Application with a minimum grade of 3.00 in each course.
 Once admitted to the accelerated master's pathway, students must maintain a minimum cumulative GPA of 3.25 in all course work.
-On completion and conferral of the undergraduate degree in the semester indicated in the application, they submit the Bachelor’s/Accelerated Master’s Transition Form and are admitted to graduate status.
+On completion and conferral of the undergraduate degree in the semester indicated in the application, they submit the Bachelor's/Accelerated Master's Transition Form and are admitted to graduate status.

 As graduate students, accelerated master's students have an advanced standing.
 They must meet all master's degree requirements except for the two courses (6 credits) they completed as undergraduates.
 Students must begin their master's program the semester immediately following conferral of the undergraduate degree.

-Students may take up to 6 additional graduate credits as reserve graduate credit (chosen from ANTH 635, ANTH 650, or ANTH 699).
+Students may take up to 6 additional graduate credits as reserve graduate credit (chosen from ANTH 635 Regional Ethnography, ANTH 650 Methods in Anthropology, or ANTH 699 Contemporary Issues in Sociocultural Anthropology).
 These credits do not apply to the undergraduate degree.
-To apply these credits to the master's degree, students should use the Bachelor’s/Accelerated Master’s Transition Form.
+To apply these credits to the master's degree, students should use the Bachelor's/Accelerated Master's Transition Form.